mgajek-cern/documentation/docs/operator/policy_packages/policy_package_development.md

 #### `SUPPORTED_VERSION`

 `__init__.py` should define a `str | list[str]` called `SUPPORTED_VERSION`,
-indicating the version(s) of Rucio that your package supports.
+indicating the version/s of Rucio that your package supports.

 This is checked against the Rucio server version to ensure compatibility when loading the policy package.